xtradesoft/nexxchange-teetime-widget/README.md

 ### Widget parameters

 * **issuer**
-* showBookingButton(default: true) Optional allows to en/disable the booking button
-* onlyShowAvailable(default: false) Optional allows to show only available greenfee's

 	This is to define for which golfclub the tee times should get displayed.

+* **showBookingButton**

+	(default: true) Optional, allows to en/disable the booking button

+* **onlyShowAvailable**

+	(default: false) Optional, allows to show only available greenfees

+* **i18n**

+	Optional, defines the used translation in the widget.

+	* booking: "Buchen"
+	* available: "verfügbar"
+	* noGreenfees: 'Greenfees konnten nicht geladen werden!'

 The widget has one public function "reload" which accepts the following parameters